eza-community/eza/man/eza.1.md

 `automatic` or `auto` will display icons only when the standard output is connected to a real terminal.
 If `eza` is ran while in a `tty`, or the output of `eza` is either redirected to a file or piped into another program, icons will not be used.
 Setting this option to ‘`always`’ causes `eza` to always display icons, while ‘`never`’ disables the use of icons.

+`--mime-types`
+: Determine file MIME types to better inform styling decisions (unix only).

+File extensions and names take priority in deciding styling.
+If this option is enabled, it will only be used as a fallback if the type of file cannot be determined otherwise.
+Depending on context this could be an expensive operation, hence it is disabled by default.

+The required magic database is loaded dynamically at runtime.
+The searched paths include `$XDG_DATA_DIRS/mime` or `/usr/local/share/mime:/usr/share/mime` if the `XDG_DATA_DIRS` env variable is not set, and `$XDG_DATA_HOME/mime` or `$HOME/.local/share/mime` if the `XDG_DATA_HOME` env variable is not set.
+If the `TREE_MAGIC_DIR` env variable is set, only that path will be searched.
+If multiple magic databases are found, they will be automatically accumulated.

 `--no-quotes`
 : Don't quote file names with spaces.